itzelvazsan/credit-risk-classification/README.md

 ## How to Use the Project

-* Open Jupyter Notebook, follow the code and comprae the answers with the writte analysis.
+* Open the Jupyter Notebook, execute the code, and compare the results with the written analysis.

 ## Credits
 The code of this project origins from: starter code provided by the Team of the Data Analysis and Visualization Bootcamp, the solved exercises worked in the Zoom Lessons, [Stackoverflow](https://stackoverflow.com/), and Microsoft Copilot.